 Star Anise Whole

-Star Anise whole also known as Chinese anise, native from the southwest China and used in Chinese and southeast Asian cuisines as Vietnamese cooking.
-Star anise, is a star shaped fruit that is considered an essential ingredient in Chinese duck and pork recipes.
-Its liquorice-like flavour is similar to that of aniseed and fennel.
-It has a slightly stronger flavour and aroma than the regular anise and it has the similar sweet and licorice flavour as the Spanish anise seed.
-Due to its beautiful star shaped form with eight points and deep dark reddish brown hue, it is an attractive garnish.
-It has a sweet warm, clovey, liquorice flavour and deep aroma.
-Used to add flavour to tea, soups, stir fries and curries, while the ground star anise is a dominant ingredient in Chinese five-spice powder.$3.45
+Star anise, is a star-shaped fruit that is considered an essential ingredient in Chinese duck and pork recipes.
+Its licorice-like flavour is similar to that of aniseed and fennel It has a sweet warm, clovey, liquorice flavour, and deep aroma.
+Used to add flavour to tea, soups, stir-fries and curries, while the ground star anise is a dominant ingredient in Chinese five-spice powder.$3.45

 Cinnamon Ground – Cassia Vera